bocoup/web-platform-contribution-guide/_sources/bug-guide.rst.txt

   and then `link your W3C and GitHub accounts together <https://www.w3.org/users/myprofile/connectedaccounts>`__.

 In either case, you can ask for help in the pull request, or reach out to the working group chairs.
-Each W3C specification should have a "Status of this document" section, which says which working group it falls under.
+Each W3C specification has a "Status of this document" section, which says which working group it falls under.
-For example, "This document was produced by the CSS Working Group.", which links to the `Working Group home page <https://www.w3.org/Style/CSS/members>`__, which should have a link to the `working group's charter <https://www.w3.org/Style/2016/css-2016>`__, which says at the top who the chairs are.
+For example, "This document was produced by the CSS Working Group.", which links to the `Working Group home page <https://www.w3.org/Style/CSS/members>`__, which has a link to the `working group's charter <https://www.w3.org/Style/2016/css-2016>`__, which says at the top who the chairs are.

-For WHATWG standards, you need to `sign the participation agreement <https://participate.whatwg.org/>`__ in order to have a pull request accepted (regardless of what the change is).
+For WHATWG standards, you need to `sign the participation agreement <https://participate.whatwg.org/>`__ to have a pull request accepted (regardless of what the change is).

 If the spec is changed, that's great!
 But it's not enough.